josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 unless, of course, you think you might be able to get more of them to leave with you.

-I've always enjoyed a good house party, and any good party is more fun when there's more people.
-So, in honor of me 'leaving evangelicalism', I'm sorta throwing myself a party, and trying to get a few more people to show up.

-I'm basically willing to do to evangelicals what they so annoyingly do to others.
-I'm evangelizing them. (ooooh, how your blood might be boiling right now, dear reader, if you're an evangelical and pissed with me.)

-Buuuut the best/worst thing about me is I'm *so screamingly stupid* I can only take baby steps from one spot to another, and I like to leave a trail of breadcrumbs behind me.

-I can start at one spot and end up at a starkly different spot that is very surprising to someone else, but something that I love about myself is that nothing I've ever done is difficult or undoable by someone else.

-So, if I've arrived at a 'theologically novel spot', my honor requires me to push back and say "this is neither novel, nor difficult for you to arrive at, if you're willing to apply a little brain sweat".

 ## Full list of recommended readings